ninad-moree/ninad-moree/README.md

 ---

 <!--- ##### PROJECTS SECTION ##### --->
-### 🚀 Projects :
+## 🚀 Projects :

+#### Web Development
 - 👨🏻‍💻 <a href="https://github.com/ninad-moree/MyPortfolio/tree/main/Portfolio-master">My Portfolio</a> - Here is my Portfolio.
+- ⚛️ <a href="https://github.com/ninad-moree/BankApp">BankApp</a> - Frontend web app built using react.
+- 📱 <a href="https://github.com/ninad-moree/Sociopedia">Sociopedia</a> - Fullstack web app for socio freaks who can post their images built using react for frontend and nodejs as backend.
+- 🎵 <a href="https://github.com/ninad-moree/SpotifyClone">Spotify Clone</a> - A minimilistic spotify clone built using javascript.

+#### App Development
 - 💊 <a href="https://github.com/ninad-moree/MedEzz">MedEzz</a> - A mobile app for appointment booking and dynamic communication built during TechFiesta hackathon.
 - 📚 <a href="https://github.com/ninad-moree/KodeKraken">Kodekraken</a> - Flutter app for students to submit there code with versioning and a code editor to write the code.
 - 💱 <a href="https://github.com/ninad-moree/PICT-Team16-CurrencyFX">CurrencyFx</a> - Flutter app for showing currency exchange rates built during a hackathon conducted by Northern Trust.
 - 🎬 <a href="https://github.com/ninad-moree/MovieBook">Moviebook</a> - An app to search trending, popular and upcoming movie.
 - 🛍️ <a href="https://github.com/ninad-moree/E-Commerce">E-Comm</a> - A full-stack flutter e-commerce app using firebase, with google sign in and getx state management.
+- 📝 <a href="https://github.com/ninad-moree/TodoApp">Todo</a> - A simple todo app which keeps the track of all the things you have to do.

+#### Machine Learning
 - 🎥 <a href="https://github.com/ninad-moree/MovieRecommender">MovieRecommender</a> - Simple movie recommender system developed in python.
-- ⚛️ <a href="https://github.com/ninad-moree/BankApp">BankApp</a> - Frontend web app built using react.
-- 📱 <a href="https://github.com/ninad-moree/Sociopedia">Sociopedia</a> - Fullstack web app for socio freaks who can post their images built using react for frontend and nodejs as backend.
-- 📝 <a href="https://github.com/ninad-moree/TodoApp">Todo</a> - A simple todo app which keeps the track of all the things you have to do.
-- 🎵 <a href="https://github.com/ninad-moree/SpotifyClone">Spotify Clone</a> - A minimilistic spotify clone built using javascript.

 ---

 <!--- ##### LANGUAGES SECTION ##### --->
-### 🖥️ IDE and Tools :
+## 🖥️ IDE and Tools :

 <table>
   <tr>